yarisvt/tyk-docs/tyk-docs/content/integrate/3rd-party-identity-providers/dashboard-login-okta-tib.md

    3. I successfully authenticated with Google Authenticatior
    ![okta-mfa-google-auth-approved-3][4]

-## Errors
+## <a name="errors"></a> Errors
-If you get `400 Bad Request` it means the profile name in the login endpoint is not identical to the profile name in the callback that you set up on Okta's app:
+If you get a `400 Bad Request` it means the profile name in the login endpoint is not identical to the profile name in the callback that you set up on Okta's app:
 On Okta's app - `Login redirect URIs:` http://localhost:3010/auth/**{PROFILE-NAME-IN-TIB}**/openid-connect/callback The eanpoint to login - http://localhost:3010/auth/**{PROFILE-NAME-IN-TIB}**/openid-connect
 ![okta-bad-request-wrong-callback][5]